LSBA Home

 Schedule: Friday, April 17, 2026

-8:15 a.m. - 9:15 a.m. - Session One 1.00 Credit Hour(s)
+8:15 a.m. - 9:15 a.m. - Session One, A House of Cards: The Unsustainable Business Model of College Athletics 1.00

 • N. Kordell Caldwell, Associate, Baker, Donelson, Bearman, Caldwell & Berkowitz, New Orleans, LA

-9:20 a.m. - 10:20 a.m. - Session Two, From High School Athlete to the Pros: Protecting Athlete Brands in the NIL Era 1.00 Credit Hour(s)
+9:20 a.m. - 10:20 a.m. - Session Two, From High School Athlete to the Pros: Protecting Athlete Brands in the NIL Era 1.00

 Today’s athletes enter the public spotlight earlier than ever, often while still in high school creating unprecedented branding opportunities and legal risk.
-This CLE examines the evolving NIL landscape, and the legal, contractual, and reputational challenges athletes face as they transition from amateur status to professional careers.
+This CLE session examines the evolving NIL landscape, and the legal, contractual, and reputational challenges athletes face as they transition from amateur status to professional careers.
 Presented from the perspective of a sports agent and/or attorney, the session explores common NIL pitfalls, enforceability issues involving minors, intellectual property ownership, social media risk management, and contract provisions that can jeopardize future earning potential.
 Attendees will gain practical strategies for safeguarding athlete brands, structuring NIL agreements, and protecting long-term value in an increasingly commercialized sports and entertainment marketplace.

 • Shane D. Williams, Maven Sports Group, Strategic Partner of Cash Money Records, Alexandria, LA

-10:25 a.m. - 11:25 a.m. - Session Three 1.00 Credit Hour(s)
+10:25 a.m. - 11:25 a.m. - Session Three, The Ever-Evolving Landscape of NIL in College Athletics 1.00 General Credit Hour(s)

 • Michael B. Victorian, Counsel, Phelps, Baton Rouge, LA

-11:30 a.m. - 12:30 p.m. - Session Four, AI, Artistry, and the Law: Protecting Creators in the Age of Synthetic Sound 1.00 Credit Hour(s)
+11:30 a.m. - 12:30 p.m. - Session Four, AI, Artistry, and the Law: Protecting Creators in the Age of Synthetic Sound 1.00 Professionalism Credit Hour(s)

 • Brianna M. Spikes, Attorney at Law, Atlanta, GA